refirst11/react-page-fitter/readme.md

 ## API

 useFitter (ref, pathname, {options})
+return value is boolean or undefined.

-## Arguments
+## Parameters

 - ref (optional): RefObject to the HTML element to be observe.
-  If not set, it will observe the Main component.
+  If not set, it will observe the imported component.

-- pathname (optional): Set a dynamically changing pathname variable.
+- pathname (optional): Set a current dynamic pathname.
-  If use the Main component, set it to location in Main's property.
+  This is the function trigger.

-- {options} (optional): viewport property values.
+- options (optional): viewport property values.

   1\. offsetX: A number representing the horizontal offset to use if the element fits.
   The default value is 0.

   2\. offsetY: A number representing the vertical offset to use if the element fits.
   The default value is 0.

-## Return value

-The useFitter() is return a boolean value based on whether the element being watched fit.
-Return undefined if the computation has not completed.

-## Main Properties

-- location(require)
-- classFitIn: Applies if element fit is true.
-- classFitOut: Applies if element fit is false.
-- className: optional.

 ## License